plone/training/transmogrifier/pipeline.rst

 Open the following file in your custom migration package: migration/import/import_content.cfg.
 By default, it contains the basic parts needed to migrate your content from a jsonify export.
-Unless your site is straight, out-of-the-box Plone and you want to migrate as-is, you'll likely need to customize this file.
+Unless your site is vanilla, out-of-the-box Plone and you want to migrate as-is, you'll likely need to customize this file.

 First is the ``[transmogrifer]`` part which specifies the steps to run and their order.
 **The order is very important!**
 Each item in the import will run the steps in this order.
 Each line corresponds to a part defined later in the file.
-Comments can be added to this file with ``#``.
+Comments can be added to this file by starting the line with ``#``.

 The most important pieces are ``jsonsource``, ``constructor``, and ``schemaupdater``.

+``jsonsource`` needs to be the first step;
-``jsonsource`` specifies the local path to your exported content.
+it specifies the local path to your exported content.
 The path is relative to the root of the buildout.
 If importing from a different type, such as CSV, there are blueprints that can handle this:
 ``transmogrify.dexterity.csvimport`` and `collective.transmogrifier.sections.csvsource